 To what degree have you experienced this change?
 (How Much Depth)

 How soon after you started living in this property did these changes happen?
 (How Much)

 Have these changes been long-lasting?
 Close-ended (How Much - duration)

-As there are many players in the field, it is not conclusive to see what would be the outcome if these enterprises not done what they did.
+As there are many players in the field, it is not conclusive to see the outcome of these enterprises not doing what they did.
 To assess the contribution, organizations can use Market research, Evidence-based research, stakeholder feedback, or RCTs.

 Image credit: SDG 11 synthesis report.

-Risk, dimension help enterprises and investors assess and mitigate impact risks.
+The risk dimension helps enterprises and investors assess and mitigate impact risks.

 - Negating the opportunity to rehab the existing product.
 "One of the problems in the affordable housing bill is that you must spend a hundred percent of your basis on capital improvements, so that promotes new development.
 Which is, of course, at a higher rent level and negates the opportunity to rehab existing products." -Eddie Lorin